Gush Katif Airport: History

 The airstrip should not be confused with RAF Gaza, which was in the vicinity of the present day Karni Crossing.

-After the 1948 Palestinian exodus, 35,000 refugees took shelter in a camp to the south of the present day airfield.
+After the 1948 Palestinian expulsion and flight, 35,000 refugees took shelter in a camp to the south of the present day airfield.
 This has become the UNRWA Khan Younis camp.

 As part of the unilateral disengagement of Israel from Gaza, Israeli settlers were evicted from the Gush Katif area in 2005.
 In 2004, the airfield was in a good state of repair.
 The runway was kept clear, and runway markings were maintained.
 Following the handover to the Palestinian authorities along with the rest of Gush Katif, the airstrip was no longer maintained.
 It became partially covered by sand and reduced from a width of 75 ft to approximately 30 ft of usable tarmac, and the 225 ft overrun and backtracking loop at the northwest end became blocked with sand.

-Present day

-The UNRWA Khan Younis refugee camp is adjacent to and south of the former airstrip, and the UNRWA Khan Younis Vocational Training Centre, built in 2007, is immediately south of the runway.
-The camp houses over 68,000 refugees.

-In 2010 the main 2,625 ft runway was still sufficiently clear to be used, due to its use as an access road for UNRWA Khan Younis.
+In 2010, the main 2,625 ft runway was still sufficiently clear to be used, due to its use as an access road for the Khan Younis refugee camp.

-By 2014, it was clear from aerial imagery that expansion of UNRWA Khan Younis, including a sewage treatment plant constructed on the former runway threshold, made it entirely unusable.
+By 2014, aerial imagery made it clear that the expansion of the Khan Younis refugee camp, which included the construction of a sewage treatment plant on the former runway threshold, made the airport entirely unusable.